lizkil-dev/lizkil-dev-Kings-and-Gods_Vanilla-Js-Cardgame/README.md

 # lizkil-dev-Kings-and-Gods_Vanilla-Js-Cardgame
-Is there any developer without a tictactoe or memory card game?
+Is there any developer who hasn't built a tictactoe or memory card game in the beginning of his career?
 Here is my version with greek gods and roman emperors :)